- Student Services

 Financial assistance is available to students in the form of scholarships and bursaries, loans and other funding options.

 Scholarships are awards given to students on the basis of academic achievement or outstanding progress in a course of study.
 Scholarships are awarded to students upon the recommendation of faculty.

 A bursary is a non-repayable award, which is made to students who demonstrate financial need.
 Students applying for bursary funds are expected to have exhausted all other avenues of financial support.

-NEC Graduation Scholarships, Awards and Bursaries will be available in May 2014
+NEC Graduation Scholarships, Awards and Bursaries now available

 Scholarship and Bursary Websites

 The sites listed below provide a comprehensive list of available Bursaries and Scholarships that are available for Post-Secondary students.
 Follow the links to each site to retrieve the current year application forms.